It features great-tasting, prepackaged NutriSystem Vegetarians meals, and desserts.

 by Tony Robinson

 Study after study has revealed the importance of a balanced diet to good health.
 Eating a balanced diet, one that is rich in all the various minerals and vitamins needed for a healthy body, can present quite a challenge for vegetarians and vegans.
-That is because maintaining a good balanced diet in the absence of one entire food group, such as meat and poultry, can be difficult.
+That is because maintaining a well-balanced diet in the absence of one entire food group, such as meat and poultry, can be difficult.
 Meat and other animal products contain significant amounts of important nutrients, such as protein, calcium and B vitamins.

-Vegan diets present an even larger problem, since vegans go a step farther and eliminate dairy products and eggs as well as meat.
+Vegan diets present an even larger problem since vegans go a step farther and eliminate dairy products and eggs as well as meat.
 Vegans in particular often have trouble getting the vitamin B12 they need and often must rely on vitamin supplements for this important nutrient.
-Of course that does not mean that vegetarians and vegans cannot enjoy good health.
+Of course, that does not mean that vegetarians and vegans cannot enjoy good health.

 Many vegetarians and vegans can and do enjoy levels of health much better than their carnivorous peers.
-It simply means that vegetarians need to pay somewhat closer attention to their dietary needs, and to be on the lookout for signs of dietary deficiencies.
+It simply means that vegetarians need to pay somewhat closer attention to their dietary needs and to be on the lookout for signs of dietary deficiencies.
 The key to a healthy vegetarian or vegan diet, as with all types of diets, is practicing moderation, eating a variety of foods, and keeping nutritional needs in balance.

 One of the most frequently cited concerns by family members and friends of vegetarians and vegans is how they will get the protein they need from a diet devoid of animal flesh.
 However, getting sufficient protein is usually not a concern for vegetarians, since most American diets tend to contain more protein than they need.
-Vegetarians who eat dairy products can get all the protein they need from dairy products, from soy based products and from beans, nuts, lentils and seeds.
-There are many non animal sources of protein, so most vegetarians should not have a problem getting sufficient protein.
+Vegetarians who eat dairy products can get all the protein they need from dairy products, from soy-based products and from beans, nuts, lentils, and seeds.
+There are many non-animal sources of protein, so most vegetarians should not have a problem getting sufficient protein.

-About the Author: Tony Robinson is a webmaster, international author and fitness guru.
+About the Author: Tony Robinson is a webmaster, international author, and fitness guru.